Raveenakholia/logo-project/README.md

 - Now I will try to make my react is working fine with bundler'
 - Let's add React and React-DOM to my project
   - successfully setup my code with parcel bundler and its perfectly working fine
+- Now lets add some css to our code I am going to choose Sass with this project
+- Finally basic coode setup is done